December 9: Today in Royal History

 Full name: Luisa María Teresa Ana

 The daughter of Felipe, Infante of Spain, Duke of Parma (founder of the House of Bourbon-Parma) and Louise Élisabeth of France, Maria Luisa married her first cousin, the future King Carlos IV of Spain in 1765.
 Maria Luisa had twenty-three pregnancies.
 Thirteen of the pregnancies resulted in live births, including a set of twins.
 The other ten pregnancies ended in miscarriages.
 Of the fourteen children who were born alive, only seven survived childhood.
 In 1808, after riots and a revolt, King Carlos IV was forced to abdicate in favor of his son King Fernando VII.
 Less than two months later, Carlos IV and his son Fernando VII were summoned to a meeting with Napoleon I, Emperor of the French where he forced them both to abdicate, declared the Bourbon dynasty of Spain deposed, and installed his brother Joseph Bonaparte as King of Spain.
 Napoleon kept Carlos and Maria Luisa’s son Fernando VII under guard in France for more than five years until the 1813 Treaty of Valençay provided for the restoration of Fernando VII as King of Spain.
-After the final defeat of Napoleon in 1815, King Fernando VII refused to allow his parents to return to Spain.
+After Napoleon’s final defeat in 1815, King Fernando VII refused to allow his parents to return to Spain.
 Carlos IV and Maria Luisa settled in Rome at the Palazzo Barberini where they both died in 1819.

 Unofficial Royalty: Maria Luisa of Parma, Queen of Spain